awsdocs/aws-parallelcluster-user-guide/doc_source/efs-section.md

 ## `performance_mode`<a name="efs-performance-mode"></a>

-Defines the performance mode of the file system\.
+**\(Optional\)** Defines the performance mode of the file system\.
 This corresponds to the [PerformanceMode](https://docs.aws.amazon.com/efs/latest/ug/API_CreateFileSystem.html#efs-CreateFileSystem-request-PerformanceMode) parameter in the *Amazon EFS API Reference*\.

-Valid choices are:
+Valid options are the following values:
 + `generalPurpose`
 + `maxIO`